fabricesemti80/infra-terraform-home-azure/docs/service-principal-authentication.md

 # Service Principal authentication

->note: This is a better way, if you are running Terraform from *outside* of Azure.
+>note: This is the preferred way, if you are running Terraform from *outside* of Azure or plan to do CI/CD

 ## Create **service principal**